beastmodeswag/FYP-IDS/README.md

 2) cd FYP-IDS

 # Create a virtual environment(To ensure the dependencies do not affect other python programs)
-3) python3.9 -m venv venv
+3) python3.10 -m venv venv  #or whichever version of python you ahve running(e.g 'python3.9 -m venv venv')

 # Activate that virtual environment
 4) source venv/bin/activate   #If there are errors check the directory(e.g 'source /bin/activate' instead)

 # Install the project requirements.
 5) pip install -r requirements.txt